 Albany is a larger medium-sized city located in the state of Georgia.
 With a population of 73,801 people and 27 constituent neighborhoods, Albany is the ninth largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Albany is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Albany isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Albany are a mix of both white- and blue-collar jobs.
 Overall, Albany is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Albany who work in office and administrative support (12.25%), sales jobs (10.72%), and food service (8.62%).
+There are especially a lot of people living in Albany who work in office and administrative support (12.27%), sales jobs (10.41%), and food service (8.11%).